Executor inputs and outputs

 qiskit.circuit.QuantumCircuitwith an array of parameter values - A parametrized

-Each of these items, including instructions to add them to a QuantumProgram is explained in more detail below.
+Each of these items, including instructions to add them to a QuantumProgram, is explained in more detail below.

 from qiskit.transpiler import generate_preset_pass_manager